fiezt/Reinforcement-Learning/README.md

 - Epsilon Greedy with Exponential Epsilon Decay (Exponential Increase in Greediness)
 - Boltzmann
 - Boltzmann with Exponential Temperature Decay (Exponential Increase in Greediness)

+The model free reinforcement learning algorithms also have the ability to use an exponentially decreasing step size for the update to the temporal difference update.